-Description Useful Life
+Years

-Leasehold Improvements 10-15 years
+Leasehold Improvements 10-15

-Equipment and Furniture 5-10 years
+Equipment, Furniture, and Fixtures 5-10

 Net Position Flow Assumption

 Sometimes the Consortium will fund outlays for a particular purpose from both restricted (e.g., restricted bond or grant proceeds) and unrestricted resources.
 In order to calculate the amounts to report as restricted - net position and unrestricted - net position in the government-wide, a flow assumption must be made about the order in which the resources are considered to be applied.